-The clinic staff may exclude from school a student who is believed to have a communicable disease that is transmissible through casual contact and poses a threat to the health and safety of the student body.
+The clinic staff may exclude from school a student who is suspected to have a communicable disease that is transmissible through casual contact and poses a threat to the health and safety of the student body.
+If excused from the clinic for a suspected or confirmed communicable illness or disease, students are allowed to return to school only after they have been evaluated by a physician or nurse practitioner and have a signed document stating that the student has been seen/treated and is safe to return.
+Communicable diseases are contagious and should be reported to the school office or clinic even if they are not cause for exclusion.

 The Indiana Department of Health's Communicable Diseases Reference Guide for School provides the MSD of Martinsville with practice guidelines.
+The guidelines are as follows: